sadipgiri/k8s-synthetics-private-location/README.md

-Trying the steps above should setup a a private location worker pod reporting logs to your Datadog account!
+The steps above will setup a private location worker pod reporting logs to your Datadog account!

 ## Adding additional arguments